 In some ways, I can barely remember what life was like before I joined Mute Prophet.
-Such incredible things have happened in the last five years, it almost feels like a completely different existence.
+Three albums, international radio play, touring – such incredible things have happened in the last six years, it almost feels like a completely different existence.

 It’s been like a rebirth.
 But it hasn’t always been easy – and I feel it’s necessary to do what isn’t usually done, and share these stories with you.

 It left me in a really dark place.
 I drank heavily, I abused drugs, I cut myself for the endorphin high (cliche, I know, but it worked for a little while), and I fantasized almost hourly about swallowing my entire medicine cabinet.
-In the end, singing for Mute Prophet was the only thing that gave me a reason to keep living.
-Being socially blacklisted, suddenly all we had was our music, and y’know what?
-That was just fine.
+I wasn’t even sad – I couldn’t feel anything at all, and that was worse.

-None of us had the money for a more professional setup at the time, but I honestly cherish the memory of making due with what we had.
+None of us had the money for a more professional setup at the time (which makes me SO grateful for the pro studio we have now), but I honestly cherish the memory of making due with what we had.
 We would stop at nothing to make music, least of which would be less than ideal equipment.
-That’s also why I dress the way I do – to prove to myself that I don’t need to hide after everything that happened.
-PTSD can often cause the instinct to hide away and avoid attracting attention – if you’re visible, you’re not safe.
-And I will not give in to that false instinct.

-It’s an amazing thing, a sort of glue that binds Mute Prophet together despite our separate life experiences, this goal of turning tragedy and pain into something triumphant.
-Ultimately this band is something that literally saved my life, giving me an outlet to transmute things I would otherwise never have been able to overcome, into something amazing.
-Suddenly the horrible things that happened to me don’t hurt quite so much.
+It’s a sort of glue that binds Mute Prophet together despite our separate life experiences, this goal of turning tragedy and pain into something triumphant.
+This band gave me an outlet to transmute things I would otherwise never have been able to overcome, into something amazing.

-It’s not just me of course, we’ve all had our struggles – Chris was homeless and lived on the streets, Kevin nearly died from an autoimmune disease – and all of us credit this band for helping us through it.
+It’s not just me of course, we’ve all had our struggles – Chris was homeless and lived on the streets, Kevin and Louisa nearly died from autoimmune diseases that got out of control – and all of us credit this band for helping us through our hard times.

 So please, leave a comment below or email me and let me know how you feel about this post, or even just to say hi.
 It would mean a lot.